Special Branch Bureau

-The Special Branch Bureau or SBB (กองบัญชาการตำรวจสันติบาล) is a Law enforcement agency under the Royal Thai Police Headquarters.
-Special Branch Bureau has major security functions to the king, queen and all the royal family along with the action on the intelligence of the person or group that acts as a threat to national security.
-The agency was established on 17 November 1932 (Thai solar calendar year 2475) by Royal Decree of His Majesty King Prajadhipok's by the advise of The House of Representatives.
-As a result, the department is divided into four divisions.
-Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities and serves as the Thai Police's major intelligence organization, as well as the unit responsible for VIP protection.
+The Special Branch Bureau or SBB (กองบัญชาการตำรวจสันติบาล) is a law enforcement agency under the Royal Thai Police (RTP) responsible for clandestine and covert operations, countering hybrid threats, counterintelligence, counterterrorism, executive protection, intelligence gathering and assessment on threats to national security that are under the responsibility of the police authority, and protects police classified information.
+Special Branch Bureau has major security functions to the king, queen and all the royal family along with the action on counterintelligence and the intelligence gathering of the person or group that acts as a threat to national security.

+The agency was established on 17 November 1932 (Thai solar calendar year 2475) by Prajadhipok on the advice of The House of Representatives.
+The department is divided into four divisions.
+Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities and serves as the Thai Police's major intelligence gathering and counterintelligence organization, as well as the unit responsible for VIPs protection.